agardnerIT/site/_posts/2019/2019-10-31-why-blog-serverless.md

 - For practical purposes, most of the content can be considered static.
 It may change from time to time, but 99% of the content remains the same once published.
 There's very little need for a database as most content can be served perfectly well via static files.
 - Running this site is not my day job.
 I need it to "just work".

-> "Serverless" is one tool in your toolbox, Not a panacea.
+> "Serverless" is one tool in your toolbox, not a panacea.

 ## Considerations & Choices
 Like any major architectural shift, the benefits and costs need to be carefully weighed.
 Although this site is small by most standards, there was still a fair amount to consider: